Hermanya/package-analyzer/README.md

 collectPackageMetadata({
-  root, // absolute path to the directory with packages revision, // git sha key, // project key
+  root, // absolute path to the directory with packages revision, // git sha projectId, // there is currently no way to create new projects secret,
 })
 // this script will go over the `root` directory
 // in search of `package.json`s and other metadata
-// and upload its findings onto server under this project's `key` and `revision`
+// and upload its findings onto server under this project's `projectId` and `revision`
+// if `secret` matches what's in the database
 ```

 ## `service` backend